1. 705. 304. 6246

 Here’s the good news: Up to 90 percent of all E. coli urinary tract infections can be cured within 1 to 2 days with mannose – without killing a single bacterium!

-For the great majority of bladder infections (over 85 percent), supplemental D-Mannose offers a safe, natural option with a simple, ingenious rationale, no known side-effects, and a great reported success rate.
+For the great majority of urinary bladder infections (over 85 percent), supplemental D-Mannose offers a safe, natural option with a simple, ingenious rationale, no known side-effects, and a great reported success rate.

 In other words, the more natural way to eliminate E. coli infections from the urinary tract is to beat them at their own game.
 If they are going to cause trouble, bacteria usually have to find a way to adhere (stick) to the body tissue they are infecting.